These simple tests can tell you if you’re dehydrated

 If you feel thirsty, you need a drink.
 Yet by the time you actually feel thirsty, your body is already in a mild state of dehydration.

-Symptoms of mild to moderate dehydration include dry mouth, tiredness, headache, muscle tiredness and dizziness.
+Dehydration symptoms of mild to moderate levels include dry mouth, tiredness, headache, muscle tiredness and dizziness.

 To check if you are drinking enough water throughout the day, there are two simple tests you can do – both backed up by medical insight.